IT'S EASIER THAN EVER TO JOIN EQUITY!

 HOW DOES IT WORK?

-If you are an EMC or a former member, or if you have previously worked in an Equity theater, we may already have the information needed to confirm your eligibility to join Equity.
-Otherwise, if you have worked professionally as a stage manager or actor in the United States, you will need to provide proof of that work and proof of payment for that work (e.g. pay stub, W2, 1099, etc.).
+If you are an EMC or a former member, or if you have previously worked on an Equity contract, we may already have the information needed to confirm your eligibility to join Equity.
+Otherwise, if you have worked professionally, in theatre, as an actor or stage manager in the United States, you will need to provide proof of that work and proof of payment for that work (e.g. pay stub, W2, 1099, etc.).
 You will need to submit an application and a $600 down payment toward the initiation fee.
-Learn more about Dues & Fees.

 INQUIRE HERE